 Hello, my name’s Tom Donohue, and this is my web site.
 Welcome!

 I’m a techie who’s passionate about open source software, cloud, writing, making products and whimsy.
+I currently work for Red Hat as a consultant in the UK.

 I’m at my best when I’m writing, solving problems or making stuff.